 Errors & Corrections

 - The Company provides guidelines in the Step-By-Step Publishing Guide (PDF) and Checklist (PDF).
 If the Customer does not follow guidelines, submits material inadequately, or misses errors, then errors or poor print quality are not the Company’s fault.
 This includes content too close to the binding or trim edges, typos, grammatical errors, unfinished text, colors not appearing or reproducing accurately (e.g., neon colors cannot be reproduced), or any other text or image errors.
-The Customer has final responsibility for proofing and fixing content before submitting the order.
+The Customer has final responsibility to proof and fix content before sending the order.

 - The Company provides guidelines in the Digital Photo Specifications (PDF) for best quality photos for classroom book covers and does not alter any submitted photos.
 The Customer is responsible for resolution, clarity, and color management of all images.
 Enlarging an image will reduce resolution.
 The Company does not lighten photos to match what is seen on a backlit screen.

 - The Company does not proof, edit, spell-check, move, or change the book content in any way.
 Book content cannot be edited once an order has been submitted.